Chapter 28 : Chapter Twenty-Eight - Severus

 Indeed, she said immediately, “Why do you do that when I touch you there?”

 “When I swore my allegiance to the Dark Lord and became a Death Eater, I was branded with his sigil here, on my arm,” I explained, gesturing to the spot.
 “It’s called the Dark Mark, and all Death Eaters have one.
 It was both a way to reveal ourselves to each other and for the Dark Lord to summon us instantly to his side.
-It began fading the day the Dark Lord fell, and though it is completely invisible now, it’s still there and will remain a part of me until I die.
+It began fading the day the Dark Lord fell, and though it is completely invisible now, it’s still there and probably will remain a part of me until I die.
 I suppose I just didn’t want something so evil to touch you.”

 Avrille took my arm in both of her hands, and I did not pull away this time.
-She slowly undid the buttons on my cuff and pushed up my sleeve.
+She carefully undid the buttons on my cuff and pushed up my sleeve.
 With one hand around my wrist and the other supporting my arm near the elbow, Avrille stared at the innocuous-looking area of skin.
-Then she removed her left hand from my elbow and began running her fingertips over my forearm slowly as though stroking the back of her cat.
+Then she removed her left hand from my elbow and began running her fingertips over my forearm slowly, as though stroking the back of her cat.
 My skin felt warm and tingled where she brushed against me.
 After a few more passes with her fingers, Avrille held my arm fast again and stared at it for another minute.
 Finally, she sighed and shook her head.

 “It’s no good.
 I can’t remove it from you,” she said sadly.
 I had suspected she was trying to do something like that.

 “No, you wouldn’t be able to.
 The Dark Mark is created by the most evil and depraved magic.
 You are too pure to understand it enough to alter it.”
-I tried to pull my arm gently away to roll down my sleeve once more, but Avrille refused to let go.
+I tried to pull my arm away gently to roll down my sleeve once more, but Avrille refused to let go.